aneeshsharma/RoutingAlgorithms/README.md

 # Routing Algorithms implemented in C

-Implementation and simulation of the following routing algorithm in C -
+Implementation and simulation of the following routing algorithm in C

 -   Distance Vector Routing - using Bellman Ford Algorithm
 -   Link State Routing - using Dijkstra's Algorithm

 ## Prerequisite

-To run this program, you need the following -
+To run this program, you need the following-

 -   `gcc` - The GNU Compiler Collection
 -   `make` - The make utility (optional)

 ## Usage

-To run the program, firstly clone this repository and change the directory to it -
+To run the program, firstly clone this repository and change the directory to it

 ```
 $ git clone https://github.com/aneeshsharma/RoutingAlgorithms